Agree with our rating?

-The company’s website now contains a “Merchant Application” but the link redirects visitors to an expired web domain.
+The company’s website also contained a “Merchant Application” but the link redirected visitors to an expired web domain.
 The Sublime Merchants website also previously claimed to offer something that sounded like Interchange-plus pricing, but a conflicting merchant complaint called this quote into question.

 Virtual Terminal and Payment Gateway Pricing

-In addition to its storefront payment processing services, Sublime Merchants also dedicates a portion of its website that advertises its virtual terminal and payment gateway services.
-However, pricing on either of those services is not disclosed.
+In addition to its storefront payment processing services, Sublime Merchants also dedicates a portion of its website to advertising its virtual terminal and payment gateway services.
+However, pricing is not disclosed on either of those services.
 Additional rates and fees, including gateway fees, technical support fees, batch fees, and additional transaction rates typically apply to these e-commerce services.

 Beware Equipment Leases